zwaldowski/AZCoreRecord/README.md

 #### Basic Finding

-Most methods in MagicalRecord return an `NSArray` of results.
+Most methods in Magical Record return an `NSArray` of results.
 So, if you have an Entity called *Person*, related to a *Department* (as seen in various Apple Core Data documentation), to get all the *Person* entities from your persistent store:

 	NSArray *people = [Person findAll];